bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

 available as an optional side task that the line manager can start and then gets executed within the current process context.

-In |ivy| processes with side steps can be invoked through Triggers or Signals.
+In Axon Ivy processes with side steps can be invoked through Triggers or Signals.

 **Triggers**